Make a difference in your spare time

 What do our volunteers do?

-- Our team of Helpline Operators provide support and information on our Patient Helpline Monday-Friday.
+- Helpline Operators provide support and information on our Patient Helpline Monday-Friday.
 Some do regular shifts and some provide cover when needed.

-- Office Volunteers help us with a variety of tasks in the Bristol National Support Office.
+- Office Volunteers help us with a variety of tasks in the Bristol office.

-- Health care professionals on our Medical Committee participate in conversations when queries arise and are a vital support to our Patient Services team.
+- Medical Committee members are health care professionals who participate in conversations when queries arise and are a vital support to our support services team.